open-rmf/rmf-cloud-tools/README.md

 Once you are familiar, head over to have a look the various [ansible roles](./roles) and have a look at how they are used to set up the proposed [architecture](docs/architecture.md).

+There are also [scripts](/scripts) that could be helpful to automate the testing experience.

 ## General Structure

 The repository revolves around useful infrastructure that are commonly found across RMF deployments.
 We aim to address common pain points when doing real deployments which are often multi-disciplinary in nature, such as: